 - 1. Snowmobile Trail System - Continue to maintain snow trails program using maintenance grant program, - Apply for grant funding for any necessary bridge repairs/replacements and other trail improvements - Continue evaluating all bridges within the system with a goal of upgrading older bridges with engineer designed bridges. - 2.
-ATV Trail System - Continue to operate and maintain the official ATV/UTV trail system using maintenance grant programs. - Continue to operate and maintain bathroom and parking facilities at Trego, Sarona, Berry Road, and Hall Road. - Grade the entire trail system at least once during the season with County staff and equipment, including those sections of County Forest Roads that are trail connectors. - Re-deck the Hay Creek Bridge if treated timber materials are readily available and at a reasonable cost. - Construct the Casey Loop Rest Area project - Fund the Casey Creek culvert extension project on the Casey Loop - Rehabilitate portions of the Trail 39N and Stony Brook Trail east using grant funding - Relocate the Wild River Trail from Dilly Lake Road to Trego using grant funding' - Apply for grant funding for any necessary bridge repairs/replacements and other trail improvements - Continue evaluating all bridges within the system with a goal of upgrading older bridges with engineer designed bridges. - Continue to work legislatively to push DNR to resume the state ATV/UTV trail standards project. - Continue to work legislatively to resolve conflicting program goals on trail rehabilitation and development standards that exist between county forest trail managers and the Off-Road Vehicle Advisory Council.
-The moratorium on new trail miles shall remain in place until a more collaborative relationship can be established. - Participate in legislative efforts to increase maintenance funding to help accommodate the influx of larger UTV's - Participate in legislative efforts to increase funding into ATV trail enforcement aids
+ATV Trail System - Continue to operate and maintain the official ATV/UTV trail system using maintenance grant programs. - Continue to operate and maintain bathroom and parking facilities at Trego, Sarona, Berry Road, and Hall Road. - Grade the entire trail system at least once during the season with County staff and equipment, including those sections of County Forest Roads that are trail connectors. - Re-deck the Hay Creek Bridge if treated timber materials are readily available and at a reasonable cost. - Construct the Casey Loop Rest Area project - Complete remaining trail rehabilitation work on Trail 39N and Stony Brook Trail east using grant funding - Install new bypass gates using awarded grant funds. - Apply for grant funding for any necessary bridge repairs/replacements and other trail improvements - Continue evaluating all bridges within the system with a goal of upgrading older bridges with engineer designed bridges. - Continue to work legislatively to push DNR to resume the state ATV/UTV trail standards project. - Continue to work legislatively to resolve conflicting program goals on trail rehabilitation and development standards that exist between county forest trail managers and the Off-Road Vehicle Advisory Council.
+The moratorium on new trail miles shall remain in place until a more collaborative relationship can be established.

-- Participate in legislative efforts to prevent increasing statutory width definitions of UTV's - Make efforts to resolve the statutory issues with the proximity of the Tuscobia Trail to State Highway 48.
-If this issue is resolved, the option of the county acquiring an easement from DNR to operate and maintain that portion of the Tuscobia Trail in Washburn County should be revisited. - 3.
-Other - Continue to prevent efforts to allow 2-wheeled motorized trail systems - Continue to prevent efforts to allow winter UTV use on snowmobile trails other than the Wild River Trail and Shell Lake Grade.
+- Participate in legislative efforts to increase maintenance funding to help accommodate the influx of larger UTV's - Participate in legislative efforts to increase funding into ATV trail enforcement aids - Participate in legislative efforts to prevent increasing statutory width definitions of UTV's - Make efforts to resolve the statutory issues with the proximity of the Tuscobia Trail to State Highway 48.
+If this issue is resolved, the option of the county acquiring an easement from DNR to operate and maintain that portion of the Tuscobia Trail in Washburn County should be revisited.